Fence Calculator

 Post depth and concrete by fence height

-Post depth must be at least one-third of total post length.
-In cold climates, posts must go below the frost line regardless of this rule:
+Post depth should be at least one-third of total post length.
+In cold climates, posts must go below the frost line regardless:

 | Fence height | Post length | Minimum depth | Hole diameter | Concrete per post |